SbrTa/Notes/Interview/devinterview.io/API Design.md

 # devinterview.io API Design 50

-API Design Fundamentals
+# API Design Fundamentals

-1. What is an API and what are its main purposes?
+#### ✅ 1.
+What is an API and what are its main purposes?
+**Answer:** An API (Application Programming Interface) is a set of protocols, tools, and definitions that allows different software applications to communicate with each other.
+Its main purposes include enabling the integration of different systems, allowing them to access and use each other's functionalities or data.

-2. Can you explain the difference between an API and a Web service?
+#### ✅ 2.
+Can you explain the difference between an API and a Web service?
+**Answer:** An API is a broader term that encompasses any set of protocols for communication between software applications.
+A web service, on the other hand, specifically refers to APIs that are accessible over the web using standard protocols like HTTP.
+All web services are APIs, but not all APIs are necessarily web services.

-3. What are the principles of a RESTful API?
+#### ✅ 3.
+What are the principles of a RESTful API?
+**Answer:** RESTful APIs follow the principles of Representational State Transfer (REST).
+Key principles include statelessness, where each request from a client contains all the information needed to understand and process the request; a uniform interface for simplicity and consistency; and the use of standard HTTP methods (GET, POST, PUT, DELETE) for different operations.

-4. How does a SOAP API differ from a REST API?
+#### ✅ 4.
+How does a SOAP API differ from a REST API?
+**Answer:** SOAP (Simple Object Access Protocol) and REST (Representational State Transfer) are two different approaches to building APIs.
+SOAP is a protocol with strict standards and uses XML for message formatting, while REST is an architectural style that uses standard HTTP methods and typically relies on JSON for data interchange.
+SOAP APIs tend to be more rigid, while REST APIs are often more flexible and scalable.

-5. What is an API endpoint?
+#### ✅ 5.
+What is an API endpoint?
+**Answer:** An API endpoint is a specific URL or URI (Uniform Resource Identifier) where an API can be accessed.
+It represents a specific function or resource in the API.
+For example, in a RESTful API, different endpoints might correspond to different CRUD (Create, Read, Update, Delete) operations on a resource.

-6. What are the common methods (HTTP verbs) used in a REST API, and what does each method do?
+#### ✅ 6.
+What are the common methods (HTTP verbs) used in a REST API, and what does each method do?
+**Answer:** Common HTTP methods in a REST API include:
+- **GET:** Retrieve data.
+- **POST:** Create new data.
+- **PUT:** Update existing data.
+- **DELETE:** Delete data.
+- **PATCH:** Partially update data.
+These methods correspond to CRUD operations on resources.

-7. How do you version an API?
+#### ✅ 7.
+How do you version an API?
+**Answer:** API versioning is typically achieved by including the version number in the API's URI or header.
+Common approaches include using the URI path (e.g., `/v1/resource`) or the request header (e.g., `Accept: application/vnd.myapi.v1+json`).
+Versioning helps manage changes in the API while maintaining backward compatibility.

-8. What is idempotence in the context of API design, and why is it important?
+#### ✅ 8.
+What is idempotence in the context of API design, and why is it important?
+**Answer:** Idempotence means that making the same request multiple times produces the same result as making it once.
+In API design, it ensures that repeating a request doesn't have unintended side effects.
+For example, a DELETE request should be idempotent – deleting a resource once or multiple times has the same outcome, preventing accidental data corruption.

-9. Can you explain what API rate limiting is and give an example of why it might be used?
+#### ✅ 9.
+Can you explain what API rate limiting is and give an example of why it might be used?
+**Answer:** API rate limiting is a technique to control the number of requests a client can make to an API within a specified time frame.
+It helps prevent abuse, ensures fair usage, and maintains API performance.
+For example, an API might limit a client to 100 requests per minute to prevent excessive usage and avoid overloading the server.

-10. Describe the concept of OAuth in relation to API security.
+#### ✅ 10.
+Describe the concept of OAuth in relation to API security.
+**Answer:** OAuth (Open Authorization) is an authentication and authorization protocol used to secure API access.
+It allows a client application to access a resource on behalf of a user without exposing the user's credentials.
+OAuth involves obtaining an access token, which the client includes in API requests.
+This token represents the user's consent and permissions.

 API Design Best Practices